andresn/standard-notation-experiments/MuseScore/plugins/findharmonies/Readme.md

 <h1>Find Harmonies</h1>

 Adds basic chord names (where harmonies are found) above the staff via [MuseScore](http://musescore.org/).
 Also includes inverse position of the chord as a superscript.
-Handy for, instance after, importing a song from a midi file and having MuseScore transcribe it to standard notation.
+Handy, for instance, after importing a song from a midi file and having MuseScore transcribe it to standard notation.

-Here's how to install a plugin in MuseScore (Mac): http://musescore.org/en/handbook/plugins#Mac-OS-X
+Here's how to install a plugin in MuseScore (Mac).
+NOTE: MuseScore 2.0 and above only supports .qml files: http://musescore.org/en/handbook/plugins#Mac-OS-X

 ...
 Windows: